 If your banking is through a U.S. bank – or your credit cards are issued in the United States, you’ll need to bring ALL the money you’ll use during the duration of your trip in cash with you when you arrive.

 Here’s a needed safety reminder – don’t carry all of your money with you at once!
 Everyone knows the money in Cuba situation means travelers are walking around with more cash these days, so only carry around exactly what you need; leave the rest locked up in your casa particular or hotel room, just in case you were to get pickpocketed.

 Visitors who have credit cards and bank accounts outside of the United States should have no issues accessing their money here.
 Any money withdrawn from ATMs or banks will be in Cuban pesos.

 However, some online banking apps (like Paypal and others) are regularly blocked by the United States for all users here, so I recommend downloading a VPN (a virtual private network) like NordVPN to make sure you can still access online banking here.

 Even if you’re not very tech-savvy, NordVPN is very easy to use.
 Just hit a button on your phone or computer, and you’re instantly connected to a secure network that makes it look like you’re accessing the internet from another country, avoiding blocks, and staying safe online.

 Even if your banking is not set up in the United States, I recommend bringing as much money in cash as you can.
 With the informal exchange range and the official one being so different, you’ll save significantly.

-Plus, banks tend to have long lines here and ATMs can sometimes be hard to find, especially if you won’t be in a city.
+Plus, banks tend to have long lines here, and ATMs can sometimes be hard to find, especially if you won’t be staying in a bigger city like Havana.
 You wouldn’t want to get stuck without cash in Cuba.